readmeio/oas/packages/parser/README.md

 ### `.bundle()`

 Bundles all referenced files and URLs into a single API definition that only has _internal_ `$ref` pointers.
 This lets you split up your definition however you want while you're building it, but later combine all those files together when it's time to package or distribute the API definition to other people.
-The resulting defintiion size will be small, since it will still contain _internal_ JSON references rather than being fully-dereferenced.
+The resulting definition size will be small, since it will still contain _internal_ JSON references rather than being fully-dereferenced.

 ```ts
 import { bundle } from '@readme/openapi-parser';